"Jesus replied, You are in error because you do not know the Scriptures.'" — Matthew 22:29

 We must let the words of the prophets, of the apostles, and of Jesus sound in our ears.
 We call ourselves people of the Word.
 Let's make that statement true.

 Originally written by Randy Cloud and published in The Herald of Holiness (now Holiness Today).
-Revised, adapted and used by permission.
+Revised, adapted, and used for educational purposes under U.S. copyright laws.

 "Present yourself to God as one approved, a workman who . . . correctly handles the word of truth" — 2 Timothy 2:15